Brothel: Europe

 Multiple restrictions were placed on the residents of brothels.
 One limitation prohibited prostitutes from borrowing money from their brothel keeper.
-Prostitutes paid high prices to the brothel keeper for the basic necessities of life: room and board, clothes, and toiletries.
-Room and board was often a price set by the local government but the price for everything else could add up to a common woman's entire earnings.
+Prostitutes paid high prices to the brothel keeper for the basic necessities of room and board, clothes, and toiletries.
+Room and board pricing was often set by the local government but the price for everything else could add up to a common woman's entire earnings.
 Prostitutes were sometimes prohibited from having a special lover.
 Some regulations put on prostitutes were made to protect their clients.
 A woman was kicked out if she was found to have a sexually transmitted disease.
-Also, the prostitutes were not allowed to pull men into the brothel by their clothing, harass them in the street, or detain them over unpaid debts.
-Clothing worn by prostitutes was regulated as well and had to be distinguishable from that of respectable women.
+The prostitutes were not allowed to pull men into the brothel by their clothing, harass them in the street, or detain them over unpaid debts.
+Clothing worn by prostitutes was regulated and had to be distinguishable from that of respectable women.
 In some places, a prostitute had to have a yellow stripe on her clothing while in others red was the differentiating color.
 Other towns required harlots to don special headdresses or restricted the wardrobe of proper women.
-All restrictions placed on prostitutes were put in place not only to protect them but nearby citizens as well.
+The restrictions placed on prostitutes were put in place not only to protect them but also nearby citizens.

 Because of a syphilis epidemic throughout Europe, many brothels were shut down during the end of the Middle Ages.
 This epidemic had been brought on by Spanish and French military pillages after the return of Christopher Columbus from the newly discovered Americas.
 The church and citizens alike feared that men who frequented brothels would bring the disease home and infect morally upright people.

 From the 12th century, brothels in London were located in a district known as the Liberty of the Clink.
 This area was traditionally under the authority of the Bishop of Winchester, not the civil authorities.
 From 1161, the bishop was granted the power to license prostitutes and brothels in the district.
 This gave rise to the slang term Winchester Goose for a prostitute.
 Women who worked in these brothels were denied Christian burial and buried in the unconsecrated graveyard known as Cross Bones.